A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Data

-All the data were reduced following the procedure from \citep{endsley_star-forming_2024}.
+All the data were reduced following the procedure from \citep{endsley_starforming_2024}.
 In summary, the Point Spread Function (PSF) was built from the stars observed in the field.
 The JWST and HST images were then PSF matched to the reddest filter (F480M).
-The foreground bright cluster galaxies were subtracted following the method described in \citep{shipley_hff-deepspace_2018, weaver_uncover_2023, suess_medium_2024}.
+The foreground bright cluster galaxies were subtracted following the method described in \citep{shipley_hff-deepspace_2018, weaver_uncover_2024, suess_medium_2024}.
 Then, we performed source extraction using \texttt{Sextractor} \citep{bertin_sextractor_1996} on an inverse-variance weighted stack of F277W+F356W+F444W, the broadband long wavelength filters of NIRCam.
-We extracted the photometry with an aperture size of 0.2\arcsec and measured the uncertainty by measuring the standard deviation from $2,000$ random photometric measurement at same aperture in nearby empty regions.
+We extracted the photometry with an aperture size of D=0.2\arcsec and calculated the uncertainty by measuring the standard deviation from $2,000$ random photometric measurement at the same aperture in nearby empty regions.
+The small aperture size is motived by two key factors.
+First, the extreme depth of the GLIMPSE survey on the lensed field Abell S1063 results in a highly clustered field.
+Secondly, our primary science goal is the study of faint high-redshift galaxies, which are compact.
+Therefore, a smaller aperture ensures that we maximise the signal-to-noise for these galaxies, by reducing nearby contamination.
 We corrected the aperture using empirical measurements of the PSF curve of growth, enabling us to measure the fraction of flux missing.
-The full detail of the reduction will be described in the GLIMPSE survey paper (Atek et al. in prep)).
+The total flux is corrected from aperture by a factor 0.412.
+The full detail of the reduction is described in the GLIMPSE survey paper \citep{atek_jwst_2025}.